Looking for an organizer specializing in ADD/ADHD? Interested in specializing in ADD/ADHD as an organizer?

 How Professional Organizers Support Children with ADD/ADHD...

-Professional Organizers support children with ADHD by provide structure, developing routines, and laying out expectations.
-ADHD children work well when their environment and schedule is structured.
+Professional Organizers support children with ADHD by providing structure, developing routines, and laying out expectations.
+ADHD children work well when their environment and schedule are structured.

 Helpful Tools...A Timer

 When working on the actual physical organizing with a client with ADHD, a timer can be your most valued tool.
 Set the timer for 15 to 30 minutes then allow the client to take a 5 minute break in between.

 A calendar of any kind is a very important tool for a client with ADHD.
 The calendar can be on their smart phone or in paper form.
 All activities and appointments must be represented on this calendar and it's important that they have only one calendar to reference.
 When working with several calendars at once, appointments are often missed or overlooked.